This Division describes the direction to perform higher duties. This direction must be given before higher duties allowance can be paid.

 This section applies to a member on continuous full-time service.

-See: Section 4.1.15, Minimum qualifying period – member on Reserve service or part-time leave without pay
+See: Section 4.1.15, Minimum qualifying period – certain categories of member

 A directing member may not direct a member to perform higher duties for less than five continuous working days for the purpose of eligibility for the allowance.